 Do you have a will that provides instructions about how your assets should be distributed after your death?
 If so, you’re in the minority.
-According to a 2015 survey from Rocket Lawyer, 64 percent of Americans don’t have a will.1
+According to a 2019 survey from Merrill Lynch, nearly half of Americans over 55 do not have a will.1

 While a will is an important planning tool, it may not be sufficient to meet your needs.
 It could be possible that you also need a trust to achieve your estate planning objectives.
 Trusts aren’t just for the ultra-wealthy.
 They can benefit anyone who wishes to exercise control over their legacy and protect their heirs.

 Not sure if you could benefit from a trust?
 Below are a few questions to ask yourself.
-If you answer yes to any of these questions, you may want to consult with an estate planning professional to determine whether a trust might benefit your estate plan.
+If you answer yes to any of these questions, you may want to consult with us to determine whether a trust might benefit your estate plan.

 Do you want to control when and how your assets are distributed?